-- On an annual basis, Novartis performs reviews of the suppliers that provide materials used in manufacturing to identify potential sources of Conflict Minerals in its supply chain.
-The Core Team, working with each of the Novartis divisions, is responsible for determining the suppliers of materials that are necessary to the production or functionality of its products that contain one or more Conflict Minerals, or contain metal of undeterminable content. - Suppliers of the items identified as containing Conflict Minerals or metals of undeterminable content are designated as "In Scope" for the RCOI.

-- As part of this annual process, Novartis offers Conflict Minerals training for In Scope suppliers and requires them to complete a web-based survey based on the Conflict Minerals Reporting Template version 5.0 ("CMRT") from the Responsible Minerals Initiative ("RMI"), formerly the Conflict Free Sourcing Initiative ("CFSI"). - To help encourage the highest level of compliance, Novartis makes multiple attempts to get responses from all In Scope suppliers. - Novartis reviews the information provided by each supplier to determine the completeness of their responses to the best of our knowledge, and notes certain points of information, including whether the supplier has a policy regarding conflict minerals and whether they source any Conflict Minerals from the Covered Countries. - Novartis reviews aggregate supplier CMRT responses as well as company statements made by suppliers regarding the status of Conflict Minerals in their supply chain in order to summarize key findings regarding risks in the supply chain.
-The Core Team meets regularly to review progress. - Novartis conducts a review of smelter/refiner information provided in the supplier surveys to determine the actual number of unique smelters/refiners identified by its suppliers and whether each has been audited by a third party or presents a "red flag" as defined by the OECD Framework.
-To make the determination of each smelter's/refiner's conflict status, Novartis relies upon information provided by RMI, formerly known as CFSI.
-RMI conducts an industry-standard Responsible Minerals Assurance Program ("RMAP"), formerly called Conflict Free Smelter Program ("CFSP"), in which it certifies smelters/refiners worldwide by conducting an independent audit to validate company-level management and sourcing processes for responsible mineral procurement.
-RMI makes available to the public the list of smelters/refiners that it has certified as "Conformant".
-In 2017, at about the time that CFSI re-named itself RMI, it began to use the term "Conformant" rather than the prior terms "Conflict Free" and "Compliant" to identify smelters/refiners that are in conformance with the RMAP (formerly CFSP) assessment protocols and that bear the highest level of 3TG responsible sourcing certification set by Smelters/refiners with the RMI "re-audit in progress" designation are also considered to be RMAP Conformant during the period in which this designation is assigned. - Smelters/refiners that carry the RMI "Active" designation are in the process of being audited by RMI to determine whether they can be certified as Conformant.
-Smelters and refiners are identified as Active in the RMAP once they have submitted a signed Agreement for the Exchange of Confidential Information ("AECI"), an Auditee Agreement, and a Due Diligence Checklist. - A smelter or refiner is deemed by RMI as "Known" if it was not Conformant or Active but is listed on the CMRT Smelter Reference List.
-The status information reflected in this report is current as of April 27, 2018. - Based on the process described above, the results our due diligence for 2017 were as follows: - a.
-In Scope Suppliers (all were surveyed): 397 - b.
-Responses received: 269 - c.
-Unique Smelters/Refiners Identified: 383 - d.
-Conformant Smelters/Refiners Identified: 254 e.
-Active Smelters/Refiners Identified: 11 f.
-Known Smelters/Refiners Identified: 62
+- On an annual basis, we review the suppliers that provide materials used in manufacturing to identify potential sources of Conflict Minerals in our supply chain.
+The Core Team, working with each of our divisions, is responsible for determining the suppliers of materials that are necessary to the production or functionality of products that contain one or more Conflict Minerals, or contain metal of undeterminable content. - Suppliers of the items identified as containing Conflict Minerals or metals of undeterminable content are designated as "In Scope" for the RCOI. - As part of this annual process, we offer Conflict Minerals training for In Scope suppliers and require them to complete a web-based survey based on the Conflict Minerals Reporting Template version 5.11 ("CMRT") from the Responsible Minerals Initiative ("RMI"). - To help encourage the highest level of compliance, we make multiple attempts to get responses from all In Scope suppliers. - We review the information provided by each supplier to determine the completeness of each supplier's responses, and note certain points of information, including whether the supplier has a policy regarding conflict minerals and whether they source any Conflict Minerals from the Covered Countries. - We review aggregate supplier CMRT responses as well as company statements made by suppliers regarding the status of Conflict Minerals in their supply chain in order to summarize key findings regarding risks in the supply chain.
+The Core Team meets regularly to review progress. - We conduct a review of smelter/refinery information provided in the supplier surveys to determine the actual number of unique smelters/refiners identified by its suppliers and whether each has been audited by a third party or presents a "red flag" as defined by the OECD Framework.
+To make the determination of each smelter/refiner's conflict status, we rely upon information provided by RMI.
+RMI conducts an industry-standard Responsible Minerals Assurance Program ("RMAP"), in which it certifies smelters/refiners worldwide by conducting an independent audit to validate company-level management and sourcing processes for responsible mineral procurement.
+RMI makes available to the public the list of smelters/refiners that it has certified as "Conformant", which identifies smelters/refiners that are in conformance with the RMAP assessment protocols and that bear the highest level of Conflict Minerals responsible sourcing certification set by RMI. - Smelters/refiners with the RMI "re-audit in progress" designation are also considered to be RMAP Conformant during the period in which this designation is assigned. - Smelters/refiners that carry the RMI "Active" designation are in the process of being audited by RMI to determine whether they can be certified as Conformant.
+Smelters and refiners are identified as Active in the RMAP once they have submitted a signed Agreement for the Exchange of Confidential Information (AECI), an Auditee Agreement, and a Due Diligence Checklist.

+- A smelter or refiner is deemed by RMI as "Known" if it was not Conformant or Active but is listed on the CMRT Smelter Reference List.
+The status information reflected in this report is current as of April 15, 2019. - Based on the process described above, the results our due diligence for 2018 were as follows:

+a.
+In Scope Suppliers (all were surveyed): 523